OpenMobileAlliance/githubpages-doc-guidelines/content/en/menus.md

     * `icon`
         * all the icons on this website are stored outside of the GitHub in [XXX]()
     * `url`
-        * this property indicates the URL where the icon should point to
+        * this property indicates the URL where the icon should be pointing to
     * `target`
         * this property has two values:
             * empty: it opens the link on the current webpage